§ 01 · Revenue topology The definitive win/loss and rep performance analysis for B2B revenue teams

 Manager 1:1s got restructured: 15 minutes of close-control drills replaced the deal-by-deal pipeline review for six weeks.
 Pipeline review moved to a weekly group cadence so 1:1s could focus on skills, not status.

-§ 06 · What we surface
+§ 06 · What we surface · found across entire deals, first touch to closed-lost

 Three kinds of organizational levers.